 The key points this guide explains are:

-- What the Employment Tribunal can order you to do.
+- what the Employment Tribunal can order your employer to do.

 An Employment Tribunal can decide a complaint involving unlawful discrimination in a work situation.